Henry Stone on Seymour Stein of Sire Records:

 Bob Mehr‘s well-researched Trouble Boys: The True Story of The Replacements provides some illuminating details about Seymour Stein’s fascinating roller coaster ride in the record business, as detailed here in this passage about the source of Sire’s seed money:

-A: Capitol US – incredible as it might seem – passed on the Beatles’ first four singles!
+A: Capitol US – incredible as it might seem – passed on the Beatles’ first Four 45s!

 - Check out Music Ally‘s February, 2016 interview with Seymour Stein that discusses the early days in even greater depth — and reveals that while “he loved working at King,” Stein ultimately “missed New York” and moreover, “found Cincinnati difficult”!

-- PR Newswire states that Sire Productions, interestingly enough, initially set up shop in “the old King Records [New York City branch] offices on West 54th Street.”
+- PR Newswire states that Sire Productions, interestingly enough, first set up shop in “the old King Records [New York City branch] offices on West 54th Street.”

 - Essential reading: “Seymour Stein – Apprentice at King Records” from John Broven’s Record Makers and Breakers: Voices of the Independent Rock & Roll Pioneers.